 It goes without saying that I am not unfamiliar with the inside of an airport and it's workings.
 My previous life as a flight attendant is the crux of my obsession for efficient, seamless travel.
 If you run into me at the airport you will see me scrambling around like a psychopath.
 Because I am on a mission, a mission to beat the long ques at check in, customs and those annoying people that stand 1 inch from the baggage carousel (I mean really?).
 Anyway, travelling smarter is all in the preparation and let's face it who doesn't love a good prep list?
 If you share the same, lets call it passion, for saving time and arriving at your destination feeling less stressed and most of all organised then you need to read this.

 Australia is home to a plethara of animals.
 From marsupials to mammals and reptiles, and everything in between, animals indigenous to Australia are both unique and interesting.
-Read on for the most popular native animals and of course the places you need to visit to see them in the wild!
+Read on for the most popular Australian wildlife and of course the places you need to visit to see them in the wild!

 So you're travelling to The Great Southern Land, Terra Australis, Down Under or what is also commonly known as Australia.
 Before you embark on your tour of Australia, I have put together my list of the 5 most important things to know when travelling to this amazing country.